 What are the rights of the data subject?

 Mannheimer Swartling Advokatbyrå AB, Reg.
 No. 556399-4499, having the address Norrlandsgatan 21, SE-111 87, Stockholm, is the controller of the personal data processing as described above.
 This means that we are responsible for ensuring that the personal data are processed correctly and in accordance with applicable data protection laws.

 Data subjects have – unless this is prevented by the duty of confidentiality set by the Swedish Bar Association – the right to know what personal data we process about them.
 A data subject also has the right to request that we rectify or erase inaccurate or incomplete personal data about them (e.g. if the personal data are no longer needed for the purpose or if the consent is withdrawn).
 Data subjects are also entitled to object to specific processing of personal data and request that processing of personal data be restricted.
-Finally, data subjects have the right to receive personal data provided by themselves in machine-readable format and have the data transferred to another party responsible for data processing.
+Finally, data subjects have the right to receive, in machine-readable format, personal data they have provided, and have the data transferred to another party responsible for data processing.

 Note that the above rights may be limited by the duty of confidentiality and archiving obligation applying to members of the Swedish Bar Association.
 Restriction or erasure of personal data may mean that we are unable to meet our commitments.

 Anyone who is dissatisfied with how we process their personal data is entitled to report this to the Swedish Data Inspection Board (Sw.
 Datainspektionen), which is the supervisory authority for our processing of personal data.

 If you have any questions or complaints about how we process your personal data or wish to exercise any of your rights set out above, you are welcome to contact us by email at email@example.com or by post to the address above.